Paul Walsh (priest)

-Life and career
+Paul Walsh (Pól Breathnach; 19 June 1885 – 18 June 1941) was an Irish priest and historian.
+He was the author of over twenty books and some three hundred articles.
+Much of his research focused on the editing, translation and analysis of Gaelic texts from the Middle Ages, Renaissance and early modern period.

+Early life and education

 Walsh was the eldest of the five sons and three daughters born to Michael Walsh and Brigid Gallagher of Ballina (aka Balliea), in the parish of Mullingar, County Westmeath.
 Educated locally, he spent a year at Mullingar's Christian Brothers school, and subsequently in 1900 to St. Finnian's College, Navan, where he studied for three years.
 Noted as a good student, Walsh achieved special distinction in classics and mathematics.
 In autumn 1903 he became a student at St. Patrick's College, Maynooth, again achieving great distinction in subjects such as Irish, French, Italian and Philosophy.

 Under the influence of Peter Yorke (1864–1925), Walsh became interested in many aspects of Irish culture.
 Tomás Ó Fiaich later commented that Walsh was one of "... a generation of students [at Maynooth] which was collectively able, multi-talented, committed and independent-minded", many of whom went on to achieve great distinction in many aspects of Irish life.
 However, his participation in a controversy concerning 'compulsory Irish' at the National University led to him been denied ordination at Maynooth; the ceremony instead took place at All Hallows College, Dublin, on 24 June 1909.
 He was also forbidden to return to pursue postgraduate studies.